 BGIS holds a 50% interest in Campus Living MAM Pty Ltd, and a 50% interest in MBM Integrated Health Services Pty Ltd. These entities are not subsidiaries of BGIS and therefore are not covered by this statement.

-This statement was approved by the board of BGIS Pty Ltd on 25 June 2021.
+This statement ss approved by the board of BGIS Pty Ltd.

 MODERN SLAVERY